Top 5 4th Quarter Trades of NE - GuruFocus.com

 Alphabet Inc

-NEW YORK STATE COMMON RETIREMENT FUND reduced their investment in NAS:GOOG by 1,927,973 shares.
-The trade had a 0.27% impact on the equity portfolio.
+NEW MEXICO EDUCATIONAL RETIREMENT BOARD reduced their investment in NAS:GOOG by 33,300 shares.
+The trade had a 0.17% impact on the equity portfolio.
 During the quarter, the stock traded for an average price of $111.66.

 GuruFocus gives the company a financial strength rating of 9 out of 10 and a profitability rating of 9 out of 10.